Seb7421/Web-Programming-Coursework/README.md

 I achieved 85% for this coursework.

-This website application is a wedding venue finder website which conects to a mySQL database, where the databse stores data regarding different wedding venues.
+This website application is a wedding venue finder website which conects to a mySQL database, where the database stores data regarding different wedding venues.

 I have designed and programmed the website so that it has a user friendly and responsive design.